giannitedesco/minotaur/README.md

-5. `python-inotify`: It's packaged by RedHat but, similarly to `python_inotify` the read() syscall is done in the C extension so it doesn't support `asyncio`, and can't easily be adapted to do so without changing the interface or duplicating functionality
+5. `python-inotify`: It's packaged by RedHat but, similarly to `python_inotify` the read() syscall is done in the C extension so it doesn't support `asyncio`, and can't easily be adapted to do so without changing the interface or duplicating functionality.

 6. `asyncinotify`: Easily the best of the bunch.
 The main downside is that it doesn't provide a synchronous interface or low-level interfaces.